18F/handbook/pages/getting-started/classes/intro-to-TTS-Tech-Portfolio.md

 ---
-title: Intro to TTS Tech Portfolio
+title: Intro to TTS Tech Operations
 outdated: true
-redirect_to: /office-of-solutions/tech-portfolio/
+redirect_to: /office-of-solutions/tech-operations/
 redirect_from:
-  - /intro-to-tts-tech-portfolio/
+  - /intro-to-tts-tech-operations/
 cSpell: ignore contributable
 ---

-This page provides an overview of the TTS Tech Portfolio team (formally known as the "Infrastructure" team).
+This page provides an overview of the TTS Tech Operations team (formally known as the "Infrastructure" team).

 Our team helps other TTS teams with security, compliance, and technology best